The anti-diagonal filtration: reduced theory and applications: FUTURE DIRECTIONS

 \subsection{Knot mutation}

 Bloom showed in \cite{bloom:odd} that odd Khovanov homology is invariant under Conway mutation, while \OS proved in \cite{os:mutant} that knot Floer homology can distinguish a Kinoshita-Terasaka knot from one of its mutants.
-Viro noted in \cite{viro:cover} that mutants links have homeomorphic double branched covers, and thus can't be distinguished by the Heegaard Floer homology groups discussed here.
+Viro noted in \cite{viro:cover} that mutant links have homeomorphic double branched covers, and thus can't be distinguished by the Heegaard Floer homology groups discussed here.
 However, one could ask whether this extra filtration structure on the chain complex can distinguish mutant knots.
+Whether or not the mutants are $\rho$-degenerate, it is possible that the invariant $r$ could be used to distinguish them.